Instagram Graph Explained — API, Data & How It Works (2026)

 How to Access the Instagram Graph API

-- Add Instagram Graph API product to your app
+• Add the Instagram product to your app and pick the login flow above.

 Instagram Graph API Pricing